yjh0410/MAE/README.md

 |  :---:   |       :---:      | :---: | :---: | :---: | :---:  |
 | ViT-Nano |        No        | 200   |       |       |        |
 | ViT-Nano |        Yes       | 50    |       |       |        |

-- Visualization on CIFAR10

-...

-- Visualization on ImageNet

-...